smithy-lang/smithy/designs/inline-io.md

 ```
 operation GetUser {
-    // This uses the derived name: GetUserInput
     input := {
         userId: String
     }

-    // This uses an explicit name.
-    output := GetUserOutput {
+    output := {
         username: String
         userId: String
     }
 }

-// Inlined inputs/outputs with explicit names and traits.
-Only 20% of current
+// Inlined inputs/outputs with traits.
+Only 20% of current operation
-// operation inputs / outputs use any traits, which mostly consists of
+// inputs/outputs in AWS services use any traits, which mostly consists of
 // documentation.
-operation GetUser {
-    input :=
-        @references([{resource: User}])
-        GetUserRequest {
-            userId: String
-        }

-    output :=
-        @sensitive
-        @references([{resource: User}])
-        GetUserResponse {
-            username: String
-            userId: String
-        }
-}

-// Inlined input/outputs with implicit names and traits.
 operation GetUser {
     input :=
         /// Documentation is currently the most popular trait on IO shapes.
 That